Quantitative methods in education faculty

 Nidhi Kohli Nidhi Kohli

-• Royal and Virginia Anderson Professor of Quantitative Methods in Education; Program Coordinator
+- Royal and Virginia Anderson Professor of Quantitative Methods in Education; quantitative methods in education program coordinator

 Chelsey Legacy Chelsey Legacy